techman83/pjf.github.io/programming/_posts/2014-02-20-dancing_with_websockets.md

 I did encounter issues with the latest version of chrome on page refreshes sending bad data crashing twiggy, looks like there are some [bug reports](https://github.com/miyagawa/Twiggy/pull/39) indirectly relating to it.
 However it does work on initial page load and seems to work correctly on firefox :-)

 NOTE: I found a solution, instead of using the builtin AnyEvent::Loop, use EV.
 From what I've read it's a faster and more robust event backend.
 The errors from chrome still occur, however the server keeps going inside of barfing and dying.
+As long as EV is available AnyEvent will use it (unless otherwise configured).